Student Funding | Bilingual Bicultural Education | Arts and HumanitiesSkip to content Skip to main navigation

 Future Immersion Teacher (FIT) Fellowship

 The FIT Fellowship is an initiative of the French Dual Language Fund, launched by the Cultural Services of the French Embassy in the United States and the FACE Foundation to support French dual language and immersion programs across the U.S.

-Students who are admitted to the program in Bilingual/Bicultural Education in the year 2018/2019, and who speak French, will be encouraged to apply for the FIT Fellowship.
+Starting 2018/2019, students who are admitted to the program in Bilingual/Bicultural Education, and who speak French, will be encouraged to apply for the FIT Fellowship.
 The FIT Fellowship will provide $10,000 to students completing their Masters-level with teaching certification, and $5,000 to students completing the Advanced Certification in Bilingual and Bicultural Education only.

 There will be a total of six FIT Fellowship awarded to 2018-2019 incoming students (three for master students seeking certification and three for non-degree students seeking the advanced bilingual certification).
 Those wishing to apply to the FIT Fellowship are encouraged to apply to the program by the early deadline as the Fellowships will be reviewed and granted as the applications are received, and will end once all six Fellowships have been awarded.
 Students will be encouraged and able to apply for the FIT Fellowship annually.